Sasanka-GRS/Signal-Processing-M22-Project/README.md

 ## Question - 1

 Files for this question are in the folder 'audioEqualizer'.
-The files include noisy.wav, bass.wav.
+The files include noisy.wav, bass.mp3.

 ## Question - 2